 Coronavirus Job Retention Scheme

 Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
-Employers will have to designate employees as Furloughed (they cannot continue to work), inform employees that you have done this and register the employee details on a HMRC portal (HMRC will release details of when this will be available), HMRC will then reimburse employers for up to 80% of their normal salary.
+Employers will have to designate employees as Furloughed (they cannot continue to work), inform employees that you have done this and register the employee details and Furlough pay details on a HMRC portal.
+The portal will be live from 20th April.
+HMRC will then reimburse employers for up to 80% of their normal salary.
 It is up the employer if they pay the employee their full salary or 80% of their full salary.
 HMRC will release details on how to access this support.
 If you would like any further guidance on this, please let us know.
 We recommend all employers read the government guidance carefully regarding the Job retention scheme. (please see the link at the bottom of this page).

 Please note that employees designated as Furloughed must NOT be working not even working from home.